jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

     (a) a professional practice; and
     (b) any activity carried on for reward by any person
   - **carrier** includes every person engaged in carrying goods for hire or reward by any mode of transport, whether by land, water, or air
+  - **consent by verification** means consent granted under section 22D allowing the sale, distribution, and advertising of a new medicine
   - **container** , in relation to a medicine or medical device, means the bottle, jar, box, packet, or other receptacle that contains or is to contain it, not being a capsule, cachet, or other article in which the medicine or device is or is to be administered; and where any such receptacle is or is to be contained in another such receptacle, includes the former but does not include the latter receptacle
   - **controlled drug** has the same meaning as in section 2(1) of the Misuse of Drugs Act 1975
   - **Coroner** includes an associate coroner to the extent that they have the jurisdiction of a coroner under the Coroners Act 2006